rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the sender has received the money in the past from someone else.
 This way every transaction can be recursively validated back to their creation point.

-The second problem is called the "double spending problem" and is more difficult to solve.
-The problem is to construct a way to prove that a conflicting transaction does not exist or will not be accepted by anyone else.
+The second problem is famously called the "double spending problem" and requires some trade-offs to solve.
+The goal is to construct a way to prove that for any given transaction, the balance of that transaction has not previously been spend by that user.
 In the first problem a transaction can be rejected if not enough information is available to verify the fund availability.
 In the second the goal is to prove the non-existence of a transaction.

-In solving the double spending problem, inspiration can be sourced from distributed algorithms to maintain a distributed ledger technologies.
-Solving this without a centralised party like a bank that keeps track of all historic transactions is a difficult task, but blockchain based systems have had some success.
-The most well known solutions like this are Ethereum [@Ethereum:whitepaper] and Bitcoin [@Bitcoin:whitepaper].
-We call these single blockchain networks.
+Solving the double spending problem without a centralised party like a bank that keeps track of all historic transactions is a difficult task.
+Blockchain based systems have had some success.
+The most well known distributed ledger technologies are Ethereum [@Ethereum:whitepaper] and Bitcoin [@Bitcoin:whitepaper].
+We will refer to these as single blockchain networks.
 Both of these networks maintain a single blockchain of transactions which gives transactions a total order.

-This blockchains groups all transactions into blocks.
-Any users transaction will refer to a previous transaction the user received, which proves the user has the received the money.
+Blockchain bases DLTs group all transactions into blocks, which are in turn organised in a linked list where every block refers to the block before it.
+Accounts are identified by a public key.
+Every transaction is a transfer from one public key to another, and is signed with the associated private key of the sender.
+Every transaction references previous transactions where the sender received money, thus ensuring the funds are available.
+Every transaction thus has "input" transactions.
+In order to allow a user to send less than the output of a previous transaction, a transaction can have multiple "outputs", sending to multiple public keys including the senders.
+To solve the double spending problem, any "output" of any transaction can only be spent once, and any transaction that spends an already spent output is rejected.
 If a user has spent that output before, that transaction would exist somewhere in the chain, thus proving the new transaction to be fraudulent.
-The structure of the blockchain gives provides approximated global knowledge, against which all transactions can be validated.

-The problem with global blockchain systems is their inherent unscalability.
-Since the entire chain has to be checked for any conflicting transactions, the entire blockchain, and thus the entire history of the network, has to be kept by everyone who wants to validate.
-Additionally, this means all new blocks have to be distributed to all nodes in the network every time a new block is created.
-This puts a practical limit on the amount of transactions a single blockchain network can handle.
+The problem with single blockchain systems is their inherent lack of scalability.
+Since the entire chain has to be checked for any conflicting transactions, the entire blockchain, and thus the entire history of the network, has to be kept by everyone that wants to validate a transaction.
+This means all new blocks have to be distributed to all nodes in the network periodically to redistribute the new transactions made.
+The speed of the network to propagate transactions, and the limited puts a practical limit on the amount of transactions a single blockchain network can handle since the whole world has to be informed.

-Ethereum has since realised this, and is working on a network upgrade called Ethereum 2.0 [@Ethereum2] which splits their blockchains into multiple shards which maintain data in parallel.
-While this does increase the capacity, the scalability of this solution has yet to prove itself.
+To improve the scalability of this system Ethereum2.0 [@Ethereum2] proposes a network upgrade that adds multiple parallel blockchains called shards.
+These shards will be responsible for their own fraction of the transactions on the network, only interacting with one another when necessary.
+While this does increase the capacity of the network, the extent of the scalability gained has yet to prove itself.

 Other attempts at a more scalable ledger exist. [@IotaTangle:whitepaper] builds on the concept of the Tangle.
 Instead of a blockchain, transactions reference